 Write a Book

-You may be wondering at that connection since Bo and I are not married [pause to allow for gagging]; as of this writing, he and I have not yet sat in the same room together.
+You may be wondering at that connection since Bo and I are not even close to being married (except for his silent screams and stomping of an imaginary brake pedal when I was driving him around the city during a visit).
 The connection between writing the book together and the headship arrangement as presented by Jehovah’s Witnesses is that Bo and I disagreed on virtually everything about the book from the very beginning.
 He wanted it to be half his life story and half a self-help book, whereas I said that we needed to remove most of the self-help section and tell more of his story.
 I wanted parts of his story he didn’t want to include, and there were many things he wanted to put in that I thought we should leave out.
-We disagreed on the title and the price and also went back and forth on the structure of the book, trying to determine if it should be in exact chronological order or not.
+We disagreed on the title and the price, and also went back and forth on the structure of the book, trying to determine if it should be in exact chronological order or not.

 Fly a Plane

-During the Australian Royal Commission inquiry into child abuse accusations among Jehovah’s Witnesses in Australia (see this post), the subject of a woman’s role in the process of investigating child abuse was brought up repeatedly, even to governing body member Geoffrey Jackson.
-The point was made that female victims of sexual assault were very uncomfortable having to tell their stories to only men, and in the case of the victims who were interviewed, both admitted that they were so uncomfortable, they couldn’t disclose all the details of their abuse.
-The initial findings of the inquiry state, “It was distressing for [abuse victim] BCB to be required by the elders to tell of what had happened to her to a group of men … and it was not likely to, nor did it, result in BCB disclosing the full extent of her abuse.”
-Also, “It was inconsistent with the elders’ professed sympathy for BCB for them not to have offered her the opportunity of the support and involvement of women in the process of investigating her allegations of abuse.”
+During the Australian Royal Commission Inquiry into child abuse accusations among Jehovah’s Witnesses in Australia (see this post), the subject of a woman’s role in the process of investigating child abuse was brought up repeatedly, even to governing body member Geoffrey Jackson.
+The point was made that female victims of sexual assault were very uncomfortable in having to tell their stories to only men, and in the case of the victims who were interviewed, both admitted that they were so uncomfortable, they couldn’t disclose all the details of their abuse.

 Yes, when two people disagree, someone needs to make a final decision or the two need to compromise in some way so that an agreement can eventually be reached.
 However, Jackson’s illustration of a plane is grossly overstated and not applicable.
 For one thing, planes actually are flown by a “committee,” or should I say, the pilot doesn’t always have the absolute final say in every matter.
-Note a few things taken from the site collegegrad.com, about the role of air traffic controllers:
+Note a few things taken from the site collegegrad.com, about the role of air traffic controllers (bold added for emphasis):